qurusales/qurusales.github.io/README.md

 1. Check-out the repo

 ## Getting a github account ##
-Visit https://github.com and follow their instructions.
+Visit [https://github.com](https://githubcom) and follow their instructions.
+You are probably there now so just look in the top right corner to "sign up".

 When you have an account and have signed in, ask someone who is an administrator on the qurusales.github.io repo to invite you.
 Follow the instructions in the invitation.